opennorth/represent-canada-images/README.md

 If you would like to retrieve more photos with these scripts, improve our [Canadian legislative scrapers](https://github.com/opencivicdata/scrapers-ca/) to scrape images from legislative websites.

-## Bugs?
-Questions?

-This project's main repository is on GitHub: [https://github.com/opennorth/represent-canada-images](https://github.com/opennorth/represent-canada-images), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

 Copyright (c) 2014 Open North Inc., released under the MIT license